Georgia

 This language leaves no ambiguity about the duties required of election officials before certifying an election.
 It makes crystal clear that their duty is more than a simple ministerial task that must be completed in a vacuum void of the facts associated with whether the votes to be tabulated were validly cast.

-SEB Proposed and Approved Rules
+SEB Approved Rules

 View Full Resource